 For the best results, business owners must be proactive and get on the front foot as soon as possible.

 Some options for managing tax debt include:

-Sale-back Finance allows you to unlock equity in assets you already own.
-It can be an effective tool for unlocking capital and accessing cash when you need it most — and can be used for things like making repayments to the ATO!
+Sale-back Finance allows businesses to unlock equity in assets they already own.
+It can be an effective tool for unlocking capital and accessing cash when it's needed most — and can be used for things like making repayments to the ATO!